neerajvashistha/be-2/A5/Readme.md

-# How to
+# how-to

 Create a new Android Application Project.
 Let's say your Application Name is "Calculator", your Project Name is "Calculator", and your Package Name is "com.example.calculator".
 Setup the project with the default settings.
-Now replace MainActivity.java, activity_main.xml_ (in res/layout), & strings.xml  (in res/values) with the code below.
+Now replace MainActivity.java, activity_main.xml (in res/layout), & strings.xml  (in res/values) with the code below.
 Next, create a new class "CalculatorBrain" and replace CalculatorBrain.java with the code below.

+compileSdkVersion 23
+buildToolsVersion "21.1.2"

 The calculator should run without errors!
 MainActivity.java